ente-io/ente/README.md

 > [!CAUTION]
 >
 > **Currently not published**.
-There are minor bits we need to clean up before
+There are bits we need to clean up before
-> publishing these.
-They'll likely be available at help.ente.io once we wrap
+> publishing these docs.
+They'll likely be available at help.ente.io once we
-> those loose ends up.
+> wrap those loose ends up.

 ## Running